kavia-common/learning-management-system-257708-257733/lms_frontend/SUPABASE_SETUP.md

-# Supabase setup (frontend notes, PKCE)
+# Supabase setup (frontend notes, Email/Password only)

-This frontend uses Supabase PKCE OAuth flow with Supabase’s public anon key and project URL provided via environment variables.
-The anon key is intended to be exposed in client-side apps when Row Level Security (RLS) is enabled.
+This frontend uses Supabase email/password authentication.
+OAuth/PKCE is removed.
+The app provides a single auth entry point at /signin where users can:
+- Sign in with email/password
+- Sign up with email/password and select a role (employee or admin)
+  - On sign-up, the app upserts the user's role into the profiles table.

 Required tables (unchanged):
 - profiles (id uuid PK, email text, role text, created_at timestamptz default now())